I know your burning backlink question.

 - Niche forums

-If you want to read more about removing bad links to your website, check the article I wrote a few weeks ago here: How to identify and remove bad backlinks.
+If you want to read more about removing bad links to your website, check out the article I wrote a few weeks ago on how to identify and remove bad backlinks.